xsdk-project/GettingStarted/docs/subPackages.rst

 SuperLU_MT (for shared memory parallel machines with using OpenMP or Pthread), and SuperLU_DIST (for distributed memory machines using MPI).

-The library is written in C, with Fortran interface.
+The library is written in C, with a Fortran interface.
 SuperLU_DIST supports MPI+X, where X can be CUDA, OpenMP, or both.

 Trilinos_